 1. Express Entry

 Express Entry is one of the most popular immigration streams amongst skilled migrants.
-It started off in 2015 and has been a growing source of skilled immigrants for the Canadian Govt.
+It started off in 2015 and has been source of growing skilled immigrants for the Canadian Govt.

 Canada’s Express Entry is a point based system where candidates are ranked on pre-decided set of parameters which ultimately converge to a final score.
 Candidates are then invited based on their score in Express Entry Pool.